thefm1/awesome-ban-tips/readme.md

 # The indefinite guide to getting banned off Pradosh's discord server.

-> *Purpose* As somebody who has gotten banned on Pradosh's server, I aim to provide you with a clear linear path to getting banned from his server.
+> *Purpose*:  As somebody who has gotten banned on Pradosh's server, I aim to provide you with a clear linear path to getting banned from his server.

 **Table of contents:**